uutzinger/RTIMULib2-Teensy/README.md

 The actual RTIMULib and support libraries are in the library directory.
 The other top level directories contain example sketches.

-*** Important note ***
-It is essential to calibrate the magnetometers or else very poor results will obtained, especially with the MPU-9150 and MPU-9250.
-If odd results are being obtained, suspect the magnetometer calibration!
-Operating without calibration can be done but is not recommended.

 ## Note about magnetometer (compass) calibration